 Located on Calle Ronda de Buenavista number 27 in central Toledo the Tobiko Restaurant is one of the most popular fine dining eateries in Toledo, and for good reason.
 Local produce is the mainstay of their cooking although the menu is a mixture of traditional Spanish with South American and Asian influences.
 Signature dishes include Iberian Port Secret with Almagro Onions, Roasted Sea Bass and artisan Ham Croquettes.

-Located on Calle Hombre de Palo Number 7 in central Toledo this is another award winning fine dining restaurant serving an array of delicious authentic Spanish dishes.
-Signature dishes at Restaurant Adolfo include Smoked Octopus, a Carpaccio of Langostines and the Red Pidgeon.
+Located on Calle Hombre de Palo Number 7 in central Toledo this is another award-winning fine dining restaurant serving an array of delicious authentic Spanish dishes.
+Signature dishes at Restaurant Adolfo include Smoked Octopus, a Carpaccio of Langoustines and Red Pidgeon.